Promestromae/AirBnB_clone/README.md

 .Airbnb ORM
 .Airbnb API
 .Final product
-#Other resource
-.cmd module
-.packages concept page
-.Python packages
-.uuid module
-.datetime
+  # Other resource#
-. unittest module
+. cmd module
-. args/kwargs
+. packages concept page
 .
+Python packages
+. uuid module
+  datetime
+  unittest module
+  args/kwargs
   Python test cheatsheet
   AirBnB website.

 # Aims & Objectives of this project
 This will help to be able to manage the objects of our project: